 The principles and rules by which Medibank Private Limited operates, including the conduct of director and general meetings.

 Medibank employees are required to conduct their activities ethically and with integrity.
 The Board has approved a Code of Conduct which sets out the ethical standards that are expected of all directors, managers, employees and contractors in their dealings with customers, suppliers and each other.

 The Share Trading Policy describes restrictions on buying and selling Medibank shares for the Board, executive directors, senior executives and other Medibank employees.
 Executive directors and senior executives are prohibited from entering into arrangements that protect against the risk of any fluctuation in the value of shares obtained as remuneration.

-At Medibank we stand ‘for better health’ and take the health, safety and wellbeing (HSW) of our people seriously.
-The Board has approved a HSW Policy which demonstrates our commitment to driving greater ownership and accountability and integrating HSW into our business to ensure our workplaces are healthy and safe and the wellbeing of our people is supported.
+Medibank takes the health, safety and wellbeing (HSW) of the employees seriously.
+The Board has approved a HSW Policy which demonstrates Medibank’s commitment to driving greater ownership and accountability and integrating HSW into the business to ensure Medibank workplaces are healthy and safe and the wellbeing of the employees is supported.

 Market disclosure/Shareholder engagement

 The Board has established a Disclosure Committee responsible for considering disclosures of potentially market-sensitive information and providing assurance to the Board.
 The Charter of the Disclosure Committee is in Annexure 1 of the Disclosure and Communication Policy.

 Upon listing, the Disclosure and Communication Policy came into effect to ensure that Medibank complies with its continuous disclosure obligations and to support the commitment to effective communication with shareholders.

 Medibank acknowledges the positive outcomes that can be achieved through a diverse workforce and recognises and uses its workforces diverse skills and talents.
 The Board has approved a diversity and inclusion policy.

 Registered Office: Level 6, 720 Bourke St, Docklands, 3008